HuiWangWanderInGitHub/MEGANv3.3_Global/readme.md

-# Model of Emissions of Gases and Aerosols from Nature (MEGANv3.3)
+# Global Version Model of Emissions of Gases and Aerosols from Nature (MEGAN)

-> `megan` is a model used to estimate biogenic VOCs emissions, it has been developed by Alex Guenther and his group.
+> `megan` is a model used to estimate biogenic VOCs emissions, it has been developing by Alex Guenther and his group.
+This is a new version of MEGAN developed by Dr. Hui Wang for global biogenic reactive gases simulations.

 ## Dependencies:

-+  Fortran GNU compiler
++  Fortran compiler
 +  NetCDF library
++  MPI library

 > &#9888; At this moment it only works on UNIX/Linux O.S.